jcmcneal/web-development-training/HTML/positioning/README.md

 ### Positioning
-Build a view with a nav, main body, 3 columns, and footer
+Build a view with a nav, main body, 3 columns, and footer.
+Add your code to `index.html` and test in the browser.

 #### Manually Convert This Jade Syntax Into HTML5
 ```jade